bump-sh/cli/README.md

 ### Global installation

-To install it globally, run the following command with NPM
+To install it globally, run the following command with NPM:

 ```shell
 npm install -g bump-cli
 ```

-Or, with Yarn via
+Or, with Yarn via:

 ```shell
 yarn global add bump-cli